CatworldLee/LKCA-MiniViTsTrainer-Pytorch-CIFAR-TinyImageNet/README.md

-# LKCA Official Repository :octocat:
+# LKCA Official Repository/Mini ViTs Trainer :octocat:

 Welcome to the official GitHub repository for LKCA!
 This repository is designed to be a centralized resource for developers, researchers, and tech enthusiasts to explore and implement the cutting-edge in machine learning technology.
 We focus on providing high-quality code, pre-trained models, and comprehensive documentation to help you leverage state-of-the-art technologies across various applications. 🚀